-Note: Do not attempt to service a product yourself unless instructed to do so by the Customer Support Center or product documentation.
+Note: Do not attempt to service a product yourself unless you are instructed to do so by the Customer Support Center or product documentation.
 Only use a Lenovo-authorized service provider to repair your product.

-Error codes Solutions 0001: Reset error (platform reset not de-asserted) Remove all power resources (the ac power adapter, removable battery, and coin-cell battery).
-2. Replace the system board (service provider only).
+Error codes Solutions 0001: Reset error (platform reset not de-asserted) Remove all power resources (the ac power adapter and removable battery).
+2. Reset the computer by doing one of the following: For models with the emergency-reset hole, insert a straightened paper clip into the emergency-reset hole.
+Wait for one minute.
+Then reconnect all power resources and restart the computer.
+For models without the emergency-reset hole, press and hold the power button for about seven seconds.
+Then, reconnect to all power resources and restart the computer.
+If the above solution does not work, replace the system board (service provider only).
 0002: Internal bus error Replace the system board (service provider only).
 0281: General embedded controller error Replace the system board (service provider only).
 0282: Memory module error Reinstall or replace the memory module.
-2. Replace the system board (service provider only).
+If the above solution does not work, replace the system board (service provider only).
 0283: PCI resource error Remove PCle devices (the M.2 card, PCle card, and so on) (service provider only).
-2. Replace the system board (service provider only).
+If the above solution does not work, replace the system board (service provider only).
 0284: TCG-compliant functionality-related error (might be the BIOS code validation failure) Replace the system board (service provider only).
 0285: TCG-compliant functionality-related error (might be the TPM initialization failure) Replace the system board (service provider only).

-0286: Integrated graphics error Replace the system board (service provider only).
+Error codes Solutions 0286: Integrated graphics error Replace the system board (service provider only).
 0287: Discrete graphics error Reinstall or replace the discrete graphics card (service provider only).
-2. Replace the system board (service provider only).
+If the above solution does not work, replace the system board (service provider only).
 0288: Computer display error Reconnect the display cable on both the system board side and the computer display side (service provider only).
-2. Replace the system board (service provider only).
+If the above solution does not work, replace the system board (service provider only).